HaomingCai/HaomingCai.github.io/_pages/about.md

 Recently, He mainly focuses on the Generative Model, Image Quality Assessment, and Interpretability of Deep Learning in the Image Processing field.

-🎓　*Now, he is pursuing a Ph.D. position in Fall 2022.*
+🎓　*Now, he is looking for a Ph.D. position in Fall 2022.*

 Feel free to send me a e-mail if you have a question regarding my research.
 Emil Address : haomingcai@link.cuhk.edu.cn